Deputy Mayor of London for Planning, Regeneration and the Fire Service

-The Deputy Mayor of London for Planning, Regeneration and Skills is a position appointed by the Mayor of London.
-It was created as the Deputy Mayor of London for Policy and Planning and changed to the current title in 2016.
+The Deputy Mayor of London for Planning, Regeneration and the Fire Service is a position appointed by the Mayor of London.

+It combined the roles previously known as the Deputy Mayor of London for Planning, Regeneration and Skills (which was originally created as the Deputy Mayor of London for Policy and Planning) and the Deputy Mayor of London for Fire and Resilience.

 The current holder is Jules Pipe.